AndrewGreen/pescadormvp/README.md

 Alternately, include in build path

-# Example application [TODO]
+# Example application

-There's an example app you can walk through
+There's an example app you can walk through.
+See example/jsonp/README.md for more information.
-Git to download just example app
-More doc in that dir
-Maven for building and running

 # Building, running and hacking the source